 Roast Butternut Crustless Quiche

 If you’ve exhausted your Meatless Monday supper offering, you’re going to love this Roast Butternut Crustless Quiche.
-It’s not quite a soufflé, but puffs up boldly in the oven before settling into a frittata kind of quiche.
+It’s not quite a soufflé, but puffs up boldly before settling into a frittata kind of quiche.
 Perfect for Meatless Mondays and light weeknight suppers.
 While a traditional quiche needs a buttery crust to hold the creamy egg filling, this recipe is crustless and healthy.

 If you have eggs in the house, there’s meal potential right there.
 I use this simple egg custard as a base for any number of additions.
 It’s also a inexpensive and simple way to use up whatever vegetables you have in the fridge.
 Here are a two options that go towards your five-a-day count.